gupi1337-7/dreamauto/README.md

 ## 🔄 Latest updates

+## Version: 1.0.7.1

+- New error detection options.

+- Restored some lines which were lost due to testing.

 ### Version: 1.0.7.0

 - Added the option to set up notifications via Telegram.

-### Version: 1.0.6.2

-- Added logic to handle Chrome's error page.

 [Full list of changes](CHANGELOG.md)